laurentenhoor/devdigger/README.md

-# Devdigger: A Search Engine for Developers
+# Devdigger: The Search Engine for Developers

 ![Devdigger](devdigger.png)